partha2018/business_case_nlp_flipitnews/README.md

 ## How will we accomplish the classification of News Articles?

-• We will clean the data (news articles) by performing preprocessing tasks such as removing punctuation, tockenization, removing stopwords and lemmatization
+• We will clean the data (news articles) by performing preprocessing tasks such as removing punctuation, tockenization, removing stopwords and lemmatization.

 • We will use NLP techniques like BagOfWords and TF-IDF to convert the content of the articles into vectors.

 • We will train different models like Naive Baye's, Decision Tree, Random Forest, K-Nearest Neighbours on the vectorized data and compare their performance.